sinon/sinon.github.io/content/project-based-learning.md

 The projects I worked on via CodeCrafters are:

-- [`loxide`][16] - An implementation of an interpreter for the Lox language by Robert Nystrom for his excellent (and free) book [Crafting Interpreter][17].
+- [loxide][16] - An implementation of an interpreter for the Lox language by Robert Nystrom for his excellent (and free) book [Crafting Interpreter][17].
 Which has given me a new appreciation for my 4 years studying Computer Science and wishing as a new engineer all those years ago I had some work projects that would have slowed down the atrophy of all that theory that I never put into practice to make it stick.
-- [`rsh][18] - A POSIX shell implementation that gave me a small peak behind the curtain to the complexity behind the humble shell.
+- [rsh][18] - A POSIX shell implementation that gave me a small peak behind the curtain to the complexity behind the humble shell.

 The real value of CodeCrafters is its focus on production-grade tools rather than toy problems.
 Building an Intrepreter forces you to understand both Rust and Lexing, Parsing, Evalutation etc. Automated tests provide instant feedback, maintaining momentum.

 ## Conclusion and Next Steps

 Looking back on the last 3-4 months I am frankly shocked by how productive I have been, in that span of time I have done more development work for my own pleasure than I had in the nearly 10 years preceding it.

-The last 3-4 months have been unexpectedly productive - more personal development work than in the previous decade.
-Project-based learning worked because:

 1. Clear end goals keep you motivated
 2. Real-world projects force you to write idiomatic code